-The Audit Committee has adopted policies and procedures to pre-approve all services to be performed PricewaterhouseCoopers.
-Specifically by the Committee's policy requires pre-approval of the use of PricewaterhouseCoopers for audit services as well as detailed, specific types of services within the following categories of audit-related and non-audit services: merger and acquisition due diligence and audit services; employee benefit plan audits; tax services; procedures required to meet certain regulatory requirements; assessment of and making recommendations for improvement in internal accounting controls and selected related advisory services.
+The Audit Committee has adopted policies and procedures to pre-approve all services to be performed by PwC.
+Specifically the committee's policy requires preapproval of the use of PwC for audit services as well as detailed, specific types of services within the following categories of audit-related and non-audit services: merger and acquisition due diligence and audit services; employee benefit plan audits; tax services; procedures required to meet certain regulatory requirements; assessment of and making recommendations for improvement in internal accounting controls and selected related advisory services.
 The Audit Committee delegates to its Chairman the authority to address requests for pre-approval services between Audit Committee meetings, if it is deemed necessary to commence the service before the next scheduled meeting of the Audit Committee.
 Such pre-approval decisions are discussed at the next scheduled meeting.
-The Committee will not approve any service prohibited by regulation or for services which, in their opinion, may impair PricewaterhouseCoopers' independence.
-In each case, the Committee's policy is to pre-approve a specific annual budget by category for such audit, audit-related and tax services which the company anticipates obtaining from PricewaterhouseCoopers, and has required management to report the actual fees (versus budgeted fees) to the Committee on a periodic basis throughout the year.
-In addition, any new, unbudgeted engagement for audit services or within one of the other pre-approved categories described above must be pre-approved by the Committee or its chair.
+The committee will not approve any service prohibited by regulation or for services which, in their opinion, may impair PwC's independence.
+In each case, the committee's policy is to pre-approve a specific annual budget by category for such audit, audit-related and tax services which the company anticipates obtaining from PwC, and has required management to report the actual fees (versus budgeted fees) to the committee on a periodic basis throughout the year.
+In addition, any new, unbudgeted engagement for audit services or within one of the other pre-approved categories described above must be pre-approved by the committee or its chair.

-Ratification of the appointment of Pitney owes' independent accountants requires the affirmative vote of a majority of votes cast.
+Ratification of the appointment of Pitney Bowes' independent accountants requires the affirmative vote of a majority of votes cast.
 Abstentions and broker non-votes will not be votes cast and therefore will have no effect on the outcome of the vote.

-The board of directors recommends that stockholders vote FOR the ratification of PricewaterhouseCoopers LLP as our independent accountants for 2019.
+The board of directors recommends that stockholders vote FOR the ratification of PricewaterhouseCoopers LLP as our independent accountants for 2020.